DevOps Episode VII: The Collaboration Force Awakens

-This might sound like a load of Jedi philosophy, but maintaining balance means eliminating anything that prevents IT operating in its true natural state—a state of driving continuous business innovation from the rapid introduction of high quality software.
+This might sound like a load of Jedi philosophy, but maintaining balance means eliminating anything that prevents IT from operating in its true natural state—a state of driving continuous business innovation from the rapid introduction of high-quality software.

 To bring balance and revert IT to its natural order, our cross-functional teams must hang up their lightsabers and embrace DevOps.
 For operations, this means stepping out from behind the production curtain to help development bake quality into applications—especially as they’re being developed, tested and deployed.
 For development, this means putting ego aside and accepting that because resilience, maintainability, scalability and security are not always top-of-mind, you’ll need help incorporating these elements.
 It also means everyone placing themselves in the shoes of the customer, building applications that are easier to support.